DEVS-shakti/docs/README.md

-# docs
+# React draggable short docs
- This is draggable short docs using react
+`This is shorts docs using React`
+[+]This is basic project for beginner